 Focus: Where should we concentrate our AI investments?

-The Department of Defense aims to apply AI to key mission areas, including:
+The Department of Defence aims to apply AI to key mission areas, including:

-AI-based applications can reduce backlogs, cut costs, stretch resources, free workers from mundane tasks, improve the accuracy of projections, and bring intelligence to scores of processes, systems, and uses.15 A variety of solutions are available; the important question is the choice of problems and opportunities.
+Applications based on AI can reduce backlogs, cut costs, stretch resources, free workers from mundane tasks, improve the accuracy of projections and bring intelligence to scores of processes, systems and uses.15 A variety of solutions are available; the important question is the choice of problems and opportunities.

 The DoE focuses its technology-based initiatives in this way:

 The mission of the Energy Department is to ensure America’s security and prosperity by addressing its energy, environmental and nuclear challenges through transformative science and technology solutions.16

 Its budget priorities reflect this commitment.
 Much of DoE’s planned US$20 million for research and development in AI and machine learning will go towards two goals: more secure and resilient power grid operation and management and research towards transformative scientific solutions.17

 Specific statements of intent provide “guardrails” for DoE decision-makers, keeping them focussed on priority needs.
 Each choice involved may be explained and championed separately, but, in practise, each choice must align with and reinforce others.
 In this case, DoE’s “where to focus” choice was reinforced by its “management systems required” decision to launch the Artificial Intelligence and Technology Office in September 2019.
 The organisation will focus on accelerating and coordinating AI delivery and scaling it across the department.18

 Leaders deciding where to focus their AI efforts can consider the question through several different lenses.
 One might consider which problems to address; what processes to focus on; or what part of the organisation would benefit most from the investment.
 There’s no one “best way” and in fact looking through multiple lenses can be helpful.